KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 	      -DDEQP_TARGET=android -DDEQP_ANDROID_EXE=ON
 	ninja all

+Optionally, `-DDEQP_ANDROID_EXE_LOGCAT=ON` can be added to also enable printing the test output to Android's logcat in addition to the terminal.

 The build needs to be transferred to the device via `adb push` to a directory under `/data/` on the device, such as `/data/local/tmp/` which should be writeable for non-rooted devices.
 It should be noted that anywhere on `/sdcard/` won't work